Why get in touch?

 Why might you want to do this?

 You might want to contribute to the writing of an accurate, inclusive history of this country.
-This research may not only be of use not only to future historians, but also to policy-makers and non-profit organisations engaged in collaboration with Indigenous communities.
+TThis research may be of use not only to future historians, but also to policy-makers and non-profit organisations engaged in collaboration with Indigenous communities.
 Participants may feel empowered by the opportunity to tell their stories and have their and their family’s achievements recognized.

 What are the risks?